 Sometimes you may need to increase all Simsol pricing by a percentage - whether it just be by 10-15% to reflect a particular claim or if you're needing to work a catastrophe where pricing is inevitably going to need to be higher.

-For a catastrophe situations, we highly recommend taking into consideration the National Contruction Estimator's (NCE), where Simsol sources it's main pricing from, suggestion on increasing pricing anywhere from 25-50%.
+For a catastrophe situations, we highly recommend taking into consideration the National Construction Estimator's (NCE), where Simsol sources it's main pricing from, suggests increasing pricing anywhere from 25-50%.

 "Add 25% to 50% for work done following a major flood, fire, earthquake, hurricane, tornado while skilled tradesmen are not readily available.
 Material costs may also be higher after a major disaster”